addzeey/PeakShock/README.md

    - Enable or disable specific damage types as you like.
 4. Play PEAK and enjoy the extra challenge!

+## Configuration File Explained
+When you first run the game with PeakShock installed, a config file named `addzeey.PeakShock.cfg` will be generated in your config folder.
+This file controls how the mod interacts with your shock device and lets you customize your experience.

+**All available config options:**

+- **Shock Platform**
+  - `Provider`: Choose which device to use (`PiShock` or `OpenShock`).

+- **PiShock Settings**
+  - `UserName`: Your PiShock username.
+  - `APIKey`: Your PiShock API Key.
+  - `ShareCode`: Your PiShock ShareCode.

+- **OpenShock Settings**
+  - `ApiUrl`: OpenShock API URL (default: `https://api.openshock.app`).
+  - `DeviceId`: Your OpenShock Device ID.
+  - `ApiKey`: Your OpenShock API Key.

+- **Shock Intensity and Timing**
+  - `MinShock`: Minimum shock intensity (1-100).
+  - `MaxShock`: Maximum shock intensity (1-100).
+  - `DeathShock`: Shock intensity on death (1-100).
+  - `DeathDuration`: Shock duration on death (seconds).
+  - `ShockCooldownSeconds`: Minimum seconds between shocks (prevents shock spam).

+- **Shock Triggers**
+  - `EnableInjuryShock`: Enable shock for Injury damage.
+  - `EnablePoisonShock`: Enable shock for Poison damage.
+  - `EnableColdShock`: Enable shock for Cold damage.
+  - `EnableHotShock`: Enable shock for Hot/Fire damage.

+You can edit this file manually with a text editor, or use your mod manager's config editor if available.
+Always save your changes before restarting the game.

+If you have questions about a specific setting, check the comments in the config file or ask in the mod's support channels.

 ## Safety Notice
 Use shock devices responsibly.
 Start with low settings and stop if you feel uncomfortable or take breaks.